da804107/ClubHub/README.md

 - **Dashboard**: The main landing page after logging in.
 Users can view events they've accepted and their current reading list.
 - **Club Home**: Provides information on the book club, allowing users to explore and connect with other users.
 - **Login**: Users can log in or create an account to access personalized features.
+- **Chats**: Users can create private conversations with other members and manage existing conversations.
+- **Settings**: Users can update their profile and notification preferences.
+- **Profile**: User-specific profile information and settings.
+- **Discussion Page**: A dedicated space where members can discuss and share thoughts on the current books being read by the club.

+## Features
+- **Calendar**: View and manage upcoming club events.
+- **Book Library**: Access and rate books currently being read by the club.
 - **Book Flip Interaction**: On the dashboard, users can hover over book covers to flip them and provide their opinions on the books.

 ## Technologies Used